 - 1. Where sediment has a very high risk of entering sensitive sites and causing significant adverse effects. - 2.
-To help limit the movement of highly mobile sediment. - 3.
-In conjunction with other stormwater control measures, where necessary, such as at the inlet or outlet of water table drain culverts, cut-outs and flumes.
+To help limit the movement of highly mobile sediment.

-- If the site does not have sufficient onstruction area to size them properly, as they can be significant structures. - 2.
+- If the site does not have sufficient construction area to size them properly, as they can be significant structures. - 2.
 In fill large volumes of water are involved which creates high static pressure that could cause fill to saturate and fail. - 3.
 Within the active flood plain of rivers.

-- Seek advice from a forest engineer or specialist to determine sizing and design flow capacity, to ensure the risk of failure is minimised. - 2.
+- 1. Seek advice from a forest engineer or specialist to determine sizing and design flow capacity, to ensure the risk of failure is minimised. - 2.
 Design the structure to fit the terrain. - 3.
 Consider potential hazards from large ponds to personnel and machinery. - 4.
 The length to width ratio should be at least 3:1 to extend the flow path from the inlet to the outlet and provide time for sediment to settle out from the stormwater.

 - 1. Excavate in cut earth rather than in fill or disturbed soil.
-If the inflow or outflow has to pass through fill, then flume the water into or out of the structure. - Keep the slope of the inlet/outlet reasonably flat to avoid erosion.
+If the inflow or outflow has to pass through fill, then flume the water into or out of the structure. - 2.
+Keep the slope of the inlet/outlet reasonably flat to avoid erosion.
 Otherwise form a rock armoured spillway or flume. - 3.
 Ensure outflow is on stable ground.
-Slash or long grass can assist with sediment retention. - Note that retention ponds concentrate rather than disperse water so this can create risk of failure.
+Slash or long grass can assist with sediment retention. - 4.
+Note: concentrating water into a retention pond, rather than dispersing it, can create risk of failure.
 The consequences of failure can be significant.

-- 1. Prepare a routine maintenance plan including heavy rainfall response measures. - Check sediment ponds for structural integrity and capacity as part of any heavy rain or poststorm event road maintenance assessment.
+- 1. Prepare a routine maintenance plan including heavy rainfall response measures. - 2.
+Check sediment ponds for structural integrity and capacity as part of any heavy rain or poststorm event road maintenance assessment.
 They need regular maintenance, especially on new construction. - 3.
-Check that the structure is appropriately sized with a sufficient sa ety factor to control the stormwater run-off.
+Check that the structure is appropriately sized with a sufficient safety factor to control the stormwater run-off.
 Alternatively, re-direct some of the flow to another stormwater control measure.